gilbertorgit/sonic_dci_api/README.md

-# Using Virtual Sonic Enterprise 4.0.0 Powered by Dell and REST-API to build a full DCI topology - (KVM environment)
+# Using Virtual Sonic Enterprise 4.0.0 Powered by Dell and REST API to build a full DCI topology - (KVM environment)

 ## Authors